ajavierfc/service-hub/README.md

 # service-hub
-This service will listen on a specific local port and redirect the incoming raw traffic to the host and ports listed on a file (peer.lst).
+This simple service will listen on a specific local port and redirect the incoming raw traffic to the host and ports listed on a file (peer.lst).
 Doesn't handle peer's response.

 ### peer.lst